 array_compact(array)

-array: an array.
+array: specifies an array value.

 The return value is of the array type.